 We asked Laura what makes Calistoga special to her and why she and her husband choose to make their home here.
 Here’s what she had to say:

 What first brought you to Calistoga?
 What was the pivotal moment you knew you belonged here?

 I purchased my winery in 1999 and moved to Calistoga full time in 2002.
 My desire to be here was driven by my business investment, but soon turned to enjoying the Calistoga community and all it has to offer.

 What would you suggest someone do on their first trip to Calistoga?My must do list would include:

 - Traditional mud bath followed by a massage and some time in the garden at Indian Springs Resort.

-- Two wine tastings a day: Brian Arden Wines and Summers Estate on one day.
-Laura Michael Wines and Chateau Montelena on another.
+- Wine tastings: Brian Arden Wines on one day, Laura Michael Wines and Chateau Montelena on another.
 Make sure you bring along some snacks from CalMart, our local, independent grocery store which also has an attended cheese section to make your picnic easy and complete!

 - Get a delicious and hearty breakfast at Solbar at Solage Resort.
 On the weekend, choose brunch at Lovina or Evangeline – YUM!

 - Don’t miss a bit of shopping in our downtown area – cute boutiques, gift shops, wine tasting rooms and more!

 - For the sports lover, close the evening taking in your favorite sports team at Johnny’s, where you will find the best sports bar food ever and beer brewed in-house!